-Irrespective of which silvicultural system is adopted, successful regeneration (a key requirement of sustainable forest management) requires a complete analysis to confirm that the following three essential requirements can be met:
+For forest managers of native forests, irrespective of which silvicultural system is adopted, successful regeneration (a key requirement of sustainable forest management) requires a complete analysis to confirm that the following three essential requirements can be met:

 - 1. A receptive seedbed (burnt or soil disturbed). - 2.
-Seed supply.
-(Viable seeds in sufficient numbers from natural sources such as seed trees or from artificial sources by hand or aerial sowing.
-Planting is a further option.) - 3.
-Favourable conditions for seedling establishment.
-(Frost, drought, browsing, etc can cause high mortality of germinants and seedlings, while fertile soils and competition free conditions can promote rapid establishment.)
+Seed supply (viable seeds in sufficient numbers from natural sources such as seed trees or from artificial sources by hand or aerial sowing.
+Planting is a further option). - 3.
+Favourable conditions for seedling establishment (frost, drought, browsing, etc can cause high mortality of germinants and seedlings, while fertile soils and competition free conditions can promote rapid establishment).